-In collaboration with the Garrett County Health Department, GCPS will adopt mitigation measures to minimize the spread of COVID 19.
-GCPS protocols will include elements consistent with current guidance from Maryland Health Department and the CDC.
+In collaboration with the Garrett County Health Department, GCPS will adopt mitigation measures to minimize the spread of COVID 19 and other infectious diseases.
+GCPS protocols will include elements consistent with current guidance from Garrett County Health Department, Maryland Health

+Department, and the CDC.
 CDC guidance can be found by "CLICKING HERE"